obsidianmd/obsidian-help/en/Licenses & add-on services/Refund policy.md

 ## All other services

-For all other services and licenses, including [[Commercial license]], [[Obsidian Publish]], and [[Obsidian Sync]], you can request a full refund within 3 days of purchase with no questions asked.
+For all other services and licenses, including [[Commercial license]], [[Obsidian Publish]], and [[Introduction to Obsidian Sync|Obsidian Sync]], you can request a full refund within 3 days of purchase with no questions asked.
 Please reach out to support@obsidian.md or on Discord.

 Beyond 3 days, if you need a refund due to exceptional circumstances, feel free to reach out to us too.